-This article serves as an overview to the many excellent fishing spots in Chelan and Douglas counties.
+This article serves as an overview of the many excellent fishing spots in Chelan and Douglas counties.

 These north-central Washington counties fit together for our purposes due to their nearby angling opportunities and close-knit communities.

 Chelan is the bigger of the two counties, both in terms of fishing locations and human population, and combined the two counties have more than 100,000 residents and attract many tens of thousands of visitors, including lots of anglers.

 Wenatchee is the largest city in Chelan County, and the East Wenatchee area across the Columbia River has the largest population in Douglas County.

 Other cities in Chelan County you might visit include Cashmere, Chelan, Entiat, and the popular Bavarian-themed Leavenworth.

-In Douglas County, picturesque Waterville serves as county seat and there are several other smaller communities such as Bridgeport and Rock Island scattered around this agricultural landscape.
+In Douglas County, picturesque Waterville serves as the county seat and there are several other smaller communities such as Bridgeport and Rock Island scattered around this agricultural landscape.

 Outdoor destinations in Chelan County include the Alpine Lakes Wilderness, Wenatchee Mountains and National Forest, Stuart Range, Lake Chelan National Recreation Area, and the North Cascades National Park.